 The accompanying condensed consolidating financial information has been prepared and presented pursuant to SEC Regulation S-X Rule 3-10 "Financial statements of guarantors and issuers of guaranteed securities registered or being registered."
 No other condensed consolidating financial statements are presented herein.
-The results of operations and cash flows from operating activities from the non-guarantor subsidiary were \$161 and \$(465), respectively, for the thirteen-week period ended May 3, 2009.
-For the comparable thirteen-week period ended May 4, 2008, the results of operations and cash flows from operating activities from the non-guarantor subsidiary were \$194 and \$640, respectively.
+The results of operations and cash flows from operating activities from the non-guarantor subsidiary were \$161 and \$(465), respectively, for the thirteen-week period ended May 4, 2008, the results of operations and cash flows from operating activities from the non-guarantor subsidiary were \$194 and \$640, respectively.
 There are no restrictions on cash distributions from the non-guarantor subsidiary.